 5. Shor Bhaja

-Shor Bhaja is originally from Krishna Nagar in Nadia District of west Bengal.
+Shor Bhaja is originally from Krishna Nagar in Nadia District of West Bengal.
 It is probably one of the toughest sweets to make.
-It,s not just because of the recipe, but the labour that goes into it.
-It is basically layers of milk cream, deep fried and soaked in sugar syrup.
-But there are certain variations that include the adding of cardamom and rose water for flavour and essence.
+It,s not just because of the recipe, but the labor that goes into it.
+It is basically layers of milk cream, deep-fried and soaked in sugar syrup.
+But individual variations include the adding of cardamom and rose water for flavor and essence.

 6. Jaynogorer Moa

 Joynogorer Moa, named after Jaynogor which is place in the district of 24 Parganas in West Bengal.
 It is made with date palm jaggery (Nolen Gur thatâ€™s suddenly become a star ingredient in many restaurants across India), puffed rice from a special fragrant rice called Kanakchur, pure ghee, cardamom, and poppy seeds, itâ€™s mainly available in winter because both the puffed rice and the jaggery belong to that season.
 That is the reason why they are not available all the time.
 The shaped of the Moa is round as balls with the raisin on top.

 In West Bengal, when we langcha, It has to be Shaktigarh-er Langcha.
 Because it is originated from this town in Burdwan District in West Bengal.
 This deep-fried sweet made with chana, khoya, and flour then soaked in sugar syrup with cardamom in its bite.
 Though the signature recipe of Shaktigarh remains, the Langcha is now made all over West Bengal.
 Itâ€™s quite similar in taste to the Pantera, which is, of course, shaped like a ball of sponge.